 The cabbie we took there wanted to know what time to pick us up.
 I said we'd call him but he didn't have a phone.
 So I then said he should talk to Julie when he dropped us off, figuring I’d let them handle it Fijian a Fijian.
 But when we arrived, Deep refused to get out of the taxi as a dog there had once bitten him, "Well," I thought, "so much for that masterplan."
 When I got out though, I did say "Are you worried the dog will bite me?"
 He didn't reply, though appeared genuinely unconcerned.

 Prior to dinner, Julie’s mom who is also American, mentioned she liked living in Fiji as there are no guns and therefore inexplicably Taveuni Island is very safe.
 It got us talking about the upcoming US presidential elections, the exact meaning of "absolute immunity," and Jan 6.
-She then mentioned that these kind of issues are not found in Fiji.
+She then mentioned that these kinds of issues are not found in Fiji.

-When I mentioned she "might be a little disingenuous as there have been more than a few coups in Fiji in the last 40 years," she answered that “coups can be good for some people,” to which I replied, “they always are."
+When I mentioned she "might be a little disingenuous as there have been more than a few coups in Fiji in the last 40 years," she answered that “coups can be good for some people,” to which I replied, “They always are."
 Mrs. AAR then put an end to our discussion by asking me to join her for a #AARBeerOclock sunset view and an excellent dinner.

 Lodgings